 4: A New Camera Bag

 Having the right camera bag can make or break your shooting experience.
 You want a bag a large enough to carry the gear you want to bring, but not so big its a burden.
-I recommend these bags as great for day trips or even vacation!
+My favorite camera bag manufacturer is Tenba!
+I recommend this bags as great for day trips or even vacation and for ladies who want to bring your camera in your purse, check out the Tenba BYOB which lets you turn your favorite purse into a full functioning camera bag!

 5: A GoPro Action Camera